-" Historical mining projects often result in steep and unstable slopes, including highwalls, waste piles, slips, and refuse piles.
+" Historical mining projects can leave behind steep and/or unstable slopes, including highwalls, waste piles, slips, and refuse piles.
 These slopes can be hazardous to the environment and the public if they are not properly stabilized, controlled, and maintained.
-RESPEC will thoroughly investigate and review the project locations to identify potential landslides and develop solutions for stabilizing them.
-This may involve implementing engineering and design solutions such as material removal, surface water diversion, underdrain installation, slope redesign and regrade, and construction of rock and gabion walls.
-During the remediation stage, RESPEC will provide on-site management services to ensure work is carried out in accordance with the meet design requirements.
+RESPEC will investigate and review the project locations for potential landslides and provide solutions for stabilizing identified landslide hazards.
+Slope and landslide stabilization will consist of implementing engineering and design solutions such as removal of material, diversion of surface water, installation of underdrains, slope redesign and regrade, rock and gabion walls, and other ground-support methodologies.
+During the remediation stage, RESPEC will provide onsite management services to ensure work is completed to meet design requirements.